 That might sound a bit extreme, but honestly, cooking all of your own food is not just good for cutting your spending; it’s also a very rewarding experience.
 Besides that, you’ll also be making another type of long-term investment, as homemade meals are almost always significantly healthier than their takeout counterparts.

 Bills for essential utilities like electricity and heating have become more expensive in recent years, and many people are struggling to pay for the power they consume as a result.
-As such, you should look into ways to reduce your consumption across the board, as this will help you save plenty of money to put into a savings account.
+The U.S. Energy Information Administration reports that the average American household spends around $140 per month on electricity alone — small changes to your habits can meaningfully cut that figure.

-Start with basic steps like making sure the lights are off when unused, changing your lightbulbs for longer-lasting versions, and making sure you unplug all electronic devices when they’re not being used.
-You could also install a smart heating meter, which allows you to turn your heating off and on remotely and set eco-friendly (and wallet-friendly) custom temperatures.
+Start with basic steps like making sure the lights are off when unused, changing your lightbulbs to LED versions, and making sure you unplug all electronic devices when they’re not being used.
+You could also install a smart heating meter, which allows you to turn your heating off and on remotely and set eco-friendly custom temperatures.
+Households that switch to a programmable thermostat typically save 8–10% on heating and cooling costs annually.

-Check out what the competitors to your current plan provider offer.
-If you switch to them, you’ll often find that they also offer sign-on bonuses in addition to potentially better rates.
-If you’re not averse to negotiation, you could also take your research to your current provider and negotiate for a better deal; many companies will work hard to keep you as a customer.
+When was the last time you checked whether your plan was still the best deal available?
+If you switch providers, you’ll often find that they also offer sign-on bonuses in addition to better rates.
+If you’re not averse to negotiation, you could also take your research to your current provider — many companies will work hard to keep you as a customer.

 Budgets might be more stretched these days but there’s also never been so many options for generating extra income that you can use to save up $1,000 a month.
-If you want to hit that figure, then you could consider doing extra work in addition to your many jobs.
+If you want to hit that figure, then you could consider doing extra work in addition to your main job.
 This is even something you could do from the comfort of your home.

-You could turn one of your hobbies, for example, painting, into something that can be monetized by selling your creations.
+You could turn one of your hobbies (for example, painting) into something that can be monetized by selling your creations.
 There are also ride-sharing apps like Uber that are always looking for new drivers, and you’d be able to work on your own terms.
 Freelancing is a good option in many professions too, particularly in the creative fields.
+For more ideas, check out the best side hustles for extra income.

 Compulsive spending is a common reason why a lot of us struggle to keep within our budgets, and we’ve all given in to impulse buying at some point.
 The good news is that you can actively work on stopping your brain from giving in to the urge to buy something needlessly, which will save you a lot of money.